Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Noise Correction

-A standard technique for debiasing noisy binary labels is the correction method introduced by \citep{Natarajan2013}.
-Their work addresses the problem of training accurate classifiers in supervised learning when a fraction of the training labels are incorrect.
+A first instinct is to borrow tools from learning with noisy labels \citep{Natarajan2013}.
 They show that if the class-conditional noise rates are known, one can transform any noisy loss function into an unbiased estimator of the true, clean loss function.
 This allows standard optimization algorithms to converge to the correct solution as if they were trained on clean data.

-Inspired by this, we adapt their correction to the RLHF context.
-The key insight is that the noisy reward $\tilde{r}$ can be transformed into a new random variable $\hat{r}$ whose expectation is equal to the true, unobserved reward $r^*$, removing the bias introduced by the noise channel, provided the true noise rates \( \rho^+ \) and \( \rho^- \) are known: \begin{proposition}[Debiasing] \citet{Natarajan2013} show that $\hat{r}$ is an unbiased estimator of the true reward function $r^*$: \end{proposition} \textit{Proof.} This follows directly from the definition, the linearity of expectation, and the fact that the expectation of $\tilde{r}$ is given in \eqref{expectation_noisy}.
+We extend their correction to the RLVR context.
+The key insight is that the noisy reward $\tilde{r}$ can be transformed into a new random variable $\hat{r}$ whose expectation is equal to the true, unobserved reward $r^*$, removing the bias introduced by the noise channel, provided the true noise rates \( \rho^+ \) and \( \rho^- \) are known: \begin{proposition}[Debiasing] $\hat{r}$ is an unbiased estimator of the true reward function $r^*$:

-However, linear reward reparameterizations are ineffective in GRPO due to standardization invariance.
-Under the transformation $\hat{r} = a\tilde{r} + b$, as in the Natarajan case, the standardized advantage becomes $\hat{A} = \operatorname{sgn}(a) \cdot \tilde{A}$, meaning positive scaling preserves the advantage unchanged while negative scaling merely flips its sign equivalent to swapping positive and negative preference classes.
-This invariance property demonstrates that simple linear transformations cannot address systematic reward corruption in group-relative optimization.
+\end{proposition} While tempting to use unbiased estimators, GRPO’s standardization invariance renders linear reparameterizations $\hat{r} = a\tilde{r} + b$ ineffective.
+Because $\hat{A} = \text{sgn}(a) \tilde{A}$, linear shifts are canceled and scales are either preserved or flipped.
+This necessitates a more robust objective than simple linear correction to address systematic reward corruption.

+\begin{calloutimportant} The failure of linear reparameterization reveals that the problem is the \emph{interaction} between the biased mean and mismatched variance normalization.
+Our strategy: (i)~apply the Natarajan correction to debias the \emph{mean} reward signal, and (ii)~choose $M_k(q)$ to recover the correct gradient \emph{scale}.
+Setting $M_k(q) = \sigma_k(q)$ exactly recovers the noiseless update; since $\sigma_k(q)$ is unobserved, we estimate it via Proposition~\ref{thm:estvar}. \end{calloutimportant}

-\paragraph{Generalized objective.} To overcome this limitation while still benefiting from Natarajan’s property, we propose a generalized objective where the standard deviation normalization $\sigma_k(q)$ is replaced by a more general, strictly positive function $M_k(q)$:
+\paragraph{Generalized objective.} To overcome this limitation while still benefiting from the debiasing's property, we propose a generalized objective where the standard deviation normalization $\sigma_k(q)$ is replaced by a more general, strictly positive function $M_k(q)$:

-\textit{where } $\bar r(q,o)\coloneqq \E_{\xi}[\hat r(q,o,\xi)]$.
+\textit{where } $ r_\xi(q,o)\coloneqq \E_{\xi}[\hat r(q,o,\xi)]$.
 This yields:

 The following theorem provides a policy improvement guarantee for our generalized objective, where the tightness of the bound now depends on the choice of \( M_k(q) \):